amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 	   }

-**MPC Setup**
-As described in the lectures, the following are the steps for executing MPC

-1. Define the length of the trajectory, N, and duration of each timestep, dt.
-        See below for definitions of N, dt, and discussion on parameter tuning.

-2. Fit polynomial to way points (i.e. reference trajectory) and use that to set the intial cross track error and orientation error

-3. Define vehicle dynamics and actuator limitations along with other constraints.
-        See the state, actuators and update equations above.

-4. Define the cost function (as explained above)

-Once all the model is set and all the parameters are defined:
-1. We pass the current state as the initial state to the model predictive controller.

-2. We call the optimization solver.
-Given the initial state, the solver will return the vector of control inputs that minimizes the cost function.
-The solver we'll use is called Ipopt.

-3. We apply the first control input to the vehicle.

-4. Repeat i.e. back to 1.

 ## 2. Timestep Length (N) and Frequency (dt)

 * Timestep length (N) - Is the number of timesteps the model predicts ahead.
 As N increases, the model predicts further ahead.
 The further ahead that the model predicts, the more inaccurate those predictions will be.
 Also if N is large, then a lot more computations need to happen which can lead to inaccurate results from the solver or solver unable to provide the solution in real time.
 I found that N around 10-15 steps was the best.